Salmon Salad with Dill

 - green onion

-- Newman’s Own Olive Oil and Vinegar Dressing (affiliate link), or other low-sugar vinaigrette
+- Newman’s Own Classic Oil and Vinegar Dressing (affiliate link), or other low-sugar vinaigrette

 - fresh-squeezed lemon juice, I used my fresh-frozen lemon juice